radixdlt/experimental-examples/headless-radix-connect/README.md

 > ⚠️ **Warning**:
 > This code is experimental and not meant to be used in a production environment.
 Use on your own risk.

+## Why use this?

+Headless Radix Connect enables use cases where a user does not have access to a browser/connector extension, e.g. telegram bot or in-game transactions.

+## What is this?

-Headless Radix Connect allows a nodejs express server to send dApp requests to the Radix Wallet.
+A nodejs express server that establishes a p2p connection through webRTC to send dApp requests to the Radix Wallet.

 ## Getting started